1.

 The club

-continued to trouble Feucht who were paying for their earlier investments as
+continued to trouble Feucht, who paid for their earlier investments as

 the coaching staff and players left the club.
 New coach Robert Ziegler put